DIPlib/diplib/doc/src/image.md

 data in memory.
 See \ref singleton_expansion.
 The methods `dip::Image::ExpandSingletonDimension`, `dip::Image::ExpandSingletonDimensions` and `dip::Image::ExpandSingletonTensor` are used for this.
-`dip::Image::UnexpandSingletonDimensions` does the oposite operation.
+`dip::Image::UnexpandSingletonDimensions` does the opposite operation.

 The method `dip::Image::StandardizeStrides` undoes all rotation, mirroring, dimension reordering, and singleton expansion, by making all strides positive